njablonski/ExeniaCampaign/README.md

 ## Carrier Status Sheet

 Throughout the game, players will need to track the status of their Carriers and Starfighter Wings.
 This status will change from one strategic turn to the next.
-To track the status of a Carrier, you need to record its location, readiness, fuel, supply, and the readiness of its Starfighter Wings.
+To track the status of a Carrier, you need to record its Location, Readiness, Fuel, Supply, and the Readiness of its Starfighter Wings.
 See the example Carrier status sheet below.

 <table class="tg">
   <tr>